 Most people like corks, but most people also seem to throw them right in the trash.

 Perhaps it’s because they’re too excited about the wine.
 Perhaps it’s because they don’t even think about it.
-Perhaps it’s because with the advent of technology our capacity to imagine and create has been diminish – okay okay.
+Perhaps it’s because with the advent of technology our capacity to imagine and create has been diminished.

 Either way, there are better things to do with all those corks.
-Check out just five of those things below:
+Check out a few ideas below:

 All you green-thumbed and red-toothed people out there, rejoice!